trueshpen/HWHL/FEATURES.md

 **Features:**
 - Monthly calendar grid with navigation
+- Shows full weeks (includes days from previous and next month for complete week view)
 - Visual indicators for:
   - Cycle periods (past and future)
   - Important dates